elamaran619/amazon-quicksight-user-guide/doc_source/connecting-to-saas-data-sources.md

 Here are examples of some ways you can use SaaS data:
 + Engineering teams who use JIRA to track issues and bugs can report on developer efficiency and bug burndown\.
 + Marketing organizations can integrate Amazon QuickSight with Adobe Analytics to build consolidated dashboards to visualize their online and web marketing data\.
-+ Teams using social media can access Twitter data to analyze and understand their customers’ sentiment\.
++ Teams using social media can access Twitter data to analyze and understand their customers' sentiment\.

 Use the following procedure to create a data source and data set by connecting to sources available through Software\-as\-a\-Service \(SaaS\)\.
 In this procedure, we use a connection to GitHub as an example\.
 Other SaaS data sources follow the same process, although the screens – especially the SaaS screens – might look different\.